ohthehugemanatee/win10vm/README.md

 These are my QEMU configurations for a Windows 10 VM on libvirt.
 Emphasis is given on performance and satisfying requirements for my workplace IT security.

-Benchmark results using Phoronix are found in the root directory.
+Bare metal benchmark results using Phoronix are found in the root directory.

 ## To use